|This symbol indicates that dangerous voltage constituting a risk of electric shock is present within this unit.|

 For this example, we’ll connect an MXA310 table array microphone.

-The final configuration steps will vary, depending on what other devices you connect to the ANIUSB-MATRIX.
-These are general guidelines, but you’ll find more details in the system examples.
+The final configuration steps vary depending on what other devices you connect to the ANIUSB-MATRIX.

 Learn more about the ANIUSB-MATRIX in the Designer Help section or in the complete user guide at pubs.shure.com/guide/ANIUSB-Matrix.